 Collectively, the two schools raised over £20,000 for the visit, which funded the renovation of four homes for survivor-headed households which had fallen into disrepair, distribution of livestock, funding for the start-up of small businesses and fees for schooling and vocational training for survivors.
 The group had a life-changing experience in Rwanda and returned home truly changed.

 A legacy of £50,000 was left to SURF by the estate of Robert Whyman which will be put towards the purchase of land and the building of a children’s centre in Ntarama in the Eastern Province of Rwanda to provide a refuge of education and play for children of survivors and other vulnerable young people living in that area.
-The centre is planned to be opened in February 2020 when more supporters of the Reaching Rwanda programme will visit.
+The construction of the centre is planned to break ground in February 2020 when more supporters of the Reaching Rwanda programme will visit.

 You can follow the progress of the Reaching Rwanda programme on its facebook page.